The Non-Abelian Self-Dual String and the (2,0)-Theory: The 6d superconformal field theory

 \subsection{Reduction to four-dimensional super Yang--Mills theory}

 The reduction of our self-dual string equations~\eqref{eq:sds_eom_sk_1} and~\eqref{eq:sds_eom_sk_2} to three dimensions was rather straightforward, which motivates an attempt at a corresponding reduction of the (1,0)-model to lower dimensions.
-While a reduction to five dimensions is not immediately obvious, a further reduction to $\CN=2$ super Yang--Mills theory in four dimensions arises very naturally.
-We will be guided by string theory, and assume that the (1,0)-model describes aspects of the worldvolume dynamics of multiple parallel M5-branes.
+While a reduction to five dimensions is not immediately obvious, a further reduction to $\CN=2$ super Yang--Mills theory in four dimensions arises directly: the action contains the term

-Geometrically, we have to compactify two spatial dimensions, denoted $x^9$ and $x^{10}$, which are fully contained in the M5-branes' worldvolume, on circles with radii $R_9$ and $R_{10}$ forming a torus $T^2=S^1\times S^1$.
-The direction $x^{10}$ is identified with the M-theory direction, while the direction $x^9$ is used to T-dualize from type IIA to type IIB superstring theory.
-We choose a torus with aspect ratio one for the compactification, such that $R_9=R_{10}$.

-Furthermore, we demand that center-of-mass fluctuations of the M5-brane along $x^{10}$ are described by the $s$-component of the scalar field $\varphi$.
-Together with the fact that the scalar field $\varphi$ has inverse length dimension 2, this motivates the assumption that after compactification, $\varphi_s$ acquires a vacuum expectation value

-This is similar in spirit to the reduction from M2-brane models to the three-dimensional super Yang-Mills theory describing D2-branes in~\cite{Mukhi:2008ux}.
-For small radii $R_9=R_{10}$, the expectation value $\langle \varphi_s\rangle $ becomes large, and we can expand the action around $\langle \varphi_s \rangle$.
-The leading terms are

-If we now follow the usual Kaluza--Klein reduction along $x^9$ and $x^{10}$, dropping all massive modes as well as the auxiliary fields $Y^{ij}$, we clearly recover $\CN=2$ super Yang--Mills in four dimensions.